 is:- Applies a comparison against the exact value.
 This is the same behavior as not having a prefix, and is required when the value includes a colon.

 under:- Applies a comparison to the value and all of its child values.
 If a resource is allowed or denied with this prefix, its child resources are also denied.
-The value provided must be a subtree string, as in the following examples:
+The value provided must be a hierarchy subtree string, as in the following examples:

 Hierarchy subtree value prefixes are a beta feature, might be changed in backward-incompatible ways, and are not subject to any SLA or deprecation policy.
 For more information about using prefixed values in constraints, see Set up enforcement against a hierarchy subtree.